parseworks/parseworks/README.md

 **parseWorks** is a Java parser combinator framework for constructing [LLR(*) parsers](http://en.wikipedia.org/wiki/LL_parser).
 This library draws inspiration from Jon Hanson's [ParsecJ](https://github.com/jon-hanson/parsecj) and [FuncJ](https://github.com/typemeta/funcj) libraries.

+The design philosophy of `parseWorks` is to provide a lightweight, composable, and expressive way to build parsers directly in Java, using a style that aligns with Java naming conventions and idioms rather than academic parser terminology.
 ### Key Features

 - **Composable Parser Combinators**: Offers a DSL for constructing parsers.